LidiaKovac/LidiaKovac/README.md

 ### 💬 Currently working on...

+#### Dikter Management System

+This is my newest project, based on my interest for digital humanities.
+I started this as a small research for a literature exam involving collecting poetry from various sources and cataloguing them by keywords.
+At the moment, I am using bootstrap for the layout, as it is not a front-end centered project and I needed a quick solution.
+For the backend, I am using node paired with MongoDB to collect the data and the <b>node-nlp</b> library to perform NLP operations such as removing stopwords and stemming the text.

 #### Wishlist
-I am currenctyl working on a project called Wishlist.
+I am currently working on a project called Wishlist.
 I am using a number of technologies which is bigger than my usual MERN + TS combo.
 The project consist of THREE REPOS.
 Here is the <a href='https://github.com/LidiaKovac/wishlist-ts' target='blank'> frontend repo </a>, here is the <a href='https://github.com/LidiaKovac/wishlist-be' target='blank'> main API repo </a> and here is the <a href='https://github.com/LidiaKovac/wishlist-be-py' target='blank'> web scraping API repo </a>.

 The final project will consist of a web page that shows clothes from various clothing websites, allowing users to build a multi-site wishlist.

-The project is still ongoing, but as for right now I think I got banned from a couple of websites by mistake (oops 😅).

 #### The 101 Project

+##### News!
+This project is currently "paused" as I am going deeper into Web Scraping with the Wishlist project.
-As I have now graduated from Strive School (been almost a year 😮 ), I am trying a number of different things.
+As I have now graduated from Strive School (been almost a year 😮), I am trying a number of different things.
 I share all my progress here, under x-101 repositories (e.g. my PHP-101 repo).

-Please keep in mind that this is not to "expand my stack" or "add languages to my resume", since I am only learning the basics and sometimes building small projects.
+Please keep in mind that this is not to "expand my stack" or "add languages to my resume'", since I am only learning the basics and sometimes building small projects.
 This is to explore the range of programming languages and decide what could be the next thing to learn in depth.

-When I am not coding, I am focusing on my bachelor in languages and getting ready to enroll in a Digital Humanities MD.
+When I am not coding, I am focusing on my bachelor in languages and getting ready to enroll in a Digital Humanities Master.

 Here is a list of things I am interested in.
 Keep in mind these are only topics I want to know more about, I might or might not deep dive in these.